kraemer-raimund/game-engine/README.md

 If you find a bug or have a feature request, it is appreciated if you open an issue.
-You may also create a pull request, but to avoid the risk of the pull request not being accepted I recommended to always open an issue first.
+You may also create a pull request, but to avoid the risk of the pull request not being accepted I recommend to always open an issue first.